Fuel CompareCronometer vs MacroFactor11 min read

 MacroFactor's crowd-sourced database has significant coverage gaps outside North America.
 European users report that local brands are rarely in the database, barcodes for EU products frequently return no results, and the app becomes heavily reliant on manual entry.
 For users in Asia, Africa, South America, or Europe, MacroFactor's database limitations can make the app substantially less useful.

 This is a meaningful differentiator for anyone outside the United States and Canada.
-MacroFactor's adaptive coaching is excellent, but it depends on consistent logging — and consistent logging is harder when most of your foods require manual entry.
+MacroFactor's adaptive coaching is excellent, but it depends on consistent logging.
+Consistent logging is harder when most of your foods require manual entry.

 The geographic limitation also affects travelers.
 If you spend time in different countries, Cronometer's institutional data remains useful regardless of location.
 MacroFactor's database coverage will shift dramatically depending on which country you are eating in, creating gaps in an adaptive system that depends on consistent data to function properly.